Point 11 of my 12 point list of methods for reducing cracking in portland cement stucco

 Few to no cracks due to flexibility.

-No need to wet the wall before applying the finish coat, which causes loss of
+No need to wet the wall before applying the finish coat, which may cause loss of color.

 Reduced porousness, reducing water infiltration, and spalling.